gallis-local/SentinelMCPServer/README.md

 - Running KQL queries against Microsoft Sentinel
 - Listing All Sentinel Tables
+- Fetching a specific Senteinl Table for metadata
 - Fetching specific Sentinel Table schema

 The server acts as a bridge between development environments and Microsoft Sentinel, allowing for testing and execution of KQL queries.
 It can be built for SSE or STDIO based on the launch flag within the FastMCP configuration.